wolfhead/claude-code-review-hook/README.md

 3. The hook reads both the commit message and staged changes
 4. Claude Code reviews both together, checking for consistency and issues
 5. If approved, the commit proceeds; if blocked, the commit is aborted

+### Installation Details

+The hook is installed to `.git/hooks/commit-msg`, which:
+- Git executes automatically during `git commit` after the commit message is written
+- Is not tracked by git (keeps your repository clean)
+- Needs to be installed by each team member individually

 The hook uses Claude Code CLI in headless mode with the following flags:
 - `--print`: Non-interactive mode for automation